Most Haunted Places in Indiana to Visit

 14. Highland Lawn Cemetery

-This 139-acre graveyard, opened in 1884, is full of weeping angels, family tombs above ground, elaborate gravestones, immaculate landscaping, and everything else one expects from an old-school cemetery.
+This 139-acre graveyard opened in 1884, is full of weeping angels, family tombs above ground, elaborate gravestones, immaculate landscaping, and everything else one expects from an old-school cemetery.
 It is also home to the most peculiar sight in the state—the ghost of a bulldog named Stiffy Gray.

 Stiffy the frequent friend of an older man name John Heinl back in the early 20th century.
 Stiffy inconsolable after Heinl die in 1920 and sat at the entrance of Heinl’s above-ground tomb day and night.
-When the dog eventually goes to waste and die, he and his master put it inside the crypt.
+When the dog eventually goes to waste and dies, he and his master put it inside the crypt.

 15. The Grave in the Middle of the Road